-The conclusions are unanimous- A sedentary lifestyle is the newest plague of our time and is commonly being labeled as “Sitting is the new smoking”.
+The conclusions are unanimous.
+A sedentary lifestyle is the newest plague of our time and is commonly being labeled as “Sitting is the new smoking.”
+Have you been spending your life at the desk?
+Now is the time to save yourself.

 “Sitting is more dangerous than smoking, kills more people than HIV, and is more treacherous than parachuting.”
-The Centers for Disease Control reports that 75 cents of every health care dollar are being spent on chronic conditions linked to sedentary behavior like obesity, diabetes, and heart disease.
+The Centers for Disease Control reports that 75 cents of every health care dollar are being spent on chronic conditions linked to sedentary behavior.
+These conditions include obesity, diabetes, and heart disease.
 These are some of the startling conclusions that have been coming out of research regarding how sedentary lifestyle is affecting Americans.

 We see two seemingly, conflicting trends in today’s society that show significant promise for reversing this trend.
 The first is an ever increasing use, dare I say dependence, on technology.
 This may seem like a negative trend in this issue, but fighting the inevitable may not be the most effective of methods to combat its effects.